 Answer: Penicillin was invented by accident.

-A scientist left his laboratory dirty only to come back and find the mould on the specimen having killed the bacteria.
-Penicillin was derived from the mould.
+A scientist left his laboratory dirty only to come back and find the mold on the specimen having killed the bacteria.
+Penicillin was derived from the mold.

 Trivia Question: How was the luxury sports car brand Lamborghini founded?